BradleyParkerDev/marketplace-client/README.md

-# chat-app
+# Marketplace

-##Overview
+## Overview

-This project will be a chat app, like whatsapp.
+This project will be a marketplace app, like Craigslist.
 I will incorporate all of the required frameworks and libraries.

+## Features